 The Health Benefits of eating fresh seasonal produce.

 Eating fresh foods bring enormous health benefits and pumpkins are no different.
 For example, pumpkins are incredibly rich in vital antioxidants and vitamins.
 They are also low calorie and contain vitamin A, Leutin, which helps good eye health, and Carotene, great for healthy skin, the immune system and eye health.

-Here on the farm at Country Market, we grow 1,000's of pumpkins.
+Here on the farm at Country Market, we grow literally 1,000's of pumpkins.
 It's quite a long growing period but they are definitely worth the wait!

-Enjoy the benefits of this natural food
+Enjoy the benefits of this fresh seasonal food